 The importance of creating a slick user interface

 A good user interface (UI) is what leads to good user experience (UX).
 Software lives or dies depending on its ease of use.
 People will choose a less powerful tool if it’s faster and simpler.
 A lot of software companies are too familiar with their products and can lose the ability to judge their user interface from the perspective of a new user.
-First, let’s go over what the benefits of a good UX design actually are.
-What can one of South Africa’s leading professional UX designers bring to your project?
+First, let’s go over what the benefits of a good UX design actually are and what is the importance of creating a slick user interface?

 A sleek design: why bother with upgrading the user interface